JakeSyther/JakeSyther/README.md

 -  Welcome, We're Reverse-A Studios (Alpha).
 -  We are interested in science fiction - action cinematic, games, visuals and designs.
--  We're currently learning and working on C#&CPP with Unity&UnrealEngine and at the same time with Modelling Tools.
+-  We're currently working on with Unity&UnrealEngine(C#&CPP) and with Modelling Tools.
--  We're looking to collaborate on making a story game or any...
+-  We're looking to collaborate on making a story game...
 -  If You're interested in, Connect with Syther#7539 via Discord.
 -
 -